EnglishSpanish

 Assists one or more teachers in the education of children within an early childhood classroom.
 Provides care and supervision of children in a preschool classroom.
 Maintains and prepares classroom environments and materials.
 Provides instructional assistance to individual or small groups of children.

-• Assists the instructor by maintaining classroom order by observing the activities and children.
+• Assists an instructor by maintaining classroom order by observing the activities and children.
 These activities may be in or out of the classroom setting.

 • Participates in activities for preschool-aged children that involve interacting and playing with children.